deadlyvipers/dojo_rules/introduction.md

 This file contains an introduction.
-I am a student.
+I am a codeschool student.
 My favorite codeschool path is Electives.